Safety first, before tools

 If a full fix isn’t sensible on the spot, we carry out proper make-safe work.
 That means isolating gas, stopping leaks, securing electrics and leaving the property safe until a repair or replacement can be planned.

 Not every fault is dangerous — but some definitely are.
 We’re called out to leaking boilers dripping into electrics, flues that have failed inspections, and systems that lock out repeatedly because something underneath has finally given up.
+If you’re stuck in that cycle, this quick guide helps with deciding if a boiler should be replaced instead.

 We’ve been doing emergency boiler repairs long enough to recognise patterns.
 The flat where pressure drops every winter.
 The terrace where sludge was ignored for years.
 The cupboard install that was never really set up properly.